Exploring Immersive Social-Physical Interaction with Virtual Characters through Coordinated Robotic Encountered-Type Contact: Discussion

-Another avenue for improving the ETHOS experience is to increase user agency and incorporate system adaptations based on individual characteristics.
+Another avenue to improve the ETHOS experience is to increase user agency and incorporate system adaptations tailored to individual characteristics.
 At present, ETHOS is constrained to a fixed interaction sequence with a predefined end goal, limiting user control.
 Agency (i.e., the perceived ability to influence elements of the virtual environment) has been shown to positively affect presence \cite{agency}.
 Extending ETHOS to support additional non-physical interactions or to allow users to guide the flow of interaction could therefore enhance presence and deepen engagement.
 Participant feedback also emphasized the value of personalization, with some noting that character proximity felt “too close” or that interaction height was not “ideal.”
-Unlike natural human–human encounters, which involve continuous mutual adjustment \cite{strabala2013toward}, ETHOS currently lacks adaptive and personalized behaviours, suggesting an important direction for future development.
+Unlike natural human–human encounters, which involve continuous mutual adjustment \cite{strabala2013toward}, ETHOS currently lacks sufficient adaptive and personalized behaviours, suggesting an important direction for future development.